I'm a provider

 Staples, using a shape memory nickel-titanium alloy, have 510(k) clearance from the FDA for a variety of indications for bone fixation.
 For example, Nitinol staples (Sofamor Danek, Memphis TN) are indicated for fixation with spinal systems.
 Other memory shape staples that have 510(k) clearance for bone fixation include the OSStaple™ and the reVERTO™.
 Vertebral body stapling in scoliosis is considered off-label use.
 FDA product code: JDR

 Another related medical policy is Vertebral Stapling and Endoscopic Surgery in the Treatment of Scoliosis.

 POLICYA cervical-thoracic-lumbar-sacral or thoracic-lumbar-sacral orthosis may be considered medically necessary for the treatment of scoliosis in juvenile and adolescent patients at high-risk of progression which meets the following criteria:

 Use of an orthosis for the treatment of scoliosis that does not meet the criteria above is considered investigational.

-Vertebral body stapling for the treatment of scoliosis is considered investigational.
+Vertebral body stapling and vertebral body tethering for the treatment of scoliosis are considered investigational.